Byron/gitoxide/README.md

 ## Maintenance Guide

 Utilities to aid in keeping the project fresh and in sync can be found in the `Maintenance` section of the `makefile`.
+Run `make` to get an overview.

 ### Creating a release